Heat pump vs furnace? How to choose the best heating system for your home

 March 29, 2023

 You know when it’s time to replace your heating system, it’s a big-ticket decision.
-With heating typically accounting for more than half the energy use in your home (with water heating a distant second) your choice of heating system can affect both your budget and your home’s greenhouse gas (GHG) emissions.
+Heating typically accounts for more than half the energy use in your home (with water heating a distant second).1 Your choice of heating system can be affected by your budget and an interest in helping to lower the associated greenhouse gas (GHG) emissions related to your heating system.
 Making an informed decision now can help reduce both for years to come.

-As both a gas and electricity utility, we know there are a lot of questions and things to consider when you're making this decision.
+As both a gas and electric utility, we know there’s a lot of questions and things to consider when you're making this decision.
 We’ve pulled together information about common scenarios to help you better understand your options and make the choice that’s best for you.

 Upgrading your heating system can be a big decision so it’s important to do some research before making this decision to ensure it works for your home, budget and family.